-At Garden Suburb Infant School, key members of staff are trained using the TEAM TEACH methods of physical restraint.
+At Garden Suburb Infant School, key members of staff may be trained using the TEAM TEACH methods of physical restraint, if this was felt appopriate.
 Where practically possible, two members of staff should be present if restraint is necessary, one of whom should be TEAM TEACH trained.